EvanRC/wired-regex-tutorial/gist-template.md

 ### Anchors
 Anchors are an essential part of a character validation regex because they ensure that the regex does not partially match long strings that include the pattern amidst other characters.
 Without the start (`^`) and end (`$`) anchors, the regex might validate names that don't actually adhere to the overall validation rules due to them having valid patterns within them.
 They clearly define the boundaries of our search pattern, making sure that character names start and end exactly as our regex defines.
 To be more precise (`^`) means that the valid character name must start with the patterns that follow imdedietly after after this symbol.
 While The (`$`) after the allowed 0-19 characters, the name must come to an end.
 ### Quantifiers
+Quantifers in a regex specify how many instances of character, group, or character class must be present in the target sequence for a match to be found.
+Thye play the important role of defining the flexibilty and constraints of the pattern that your're matching.
+In the context of a character name validator, we use the quantifer `{0,10}` to specify how many times the following characters (`[A-Za-z' ]`) can appear.
+This means that the name can have 0 to 19 characters after the intitial letter.
+Allowing for a total length of 20 characters.
 ### Character Classes

 ### Bracket Expressions